AngryJKirk/familybot/README.md

 # Documentation
 There are [docs](./DOCUMENTATION.md) now, check it out!
 It hasn't done yet, but I am trying.
 Feel free to fix my grammar mistakes or anything you would like to.

+# Thanks
+This project is written using JetBrains All Products Pack, provided by [JetBrains](https://www.jetbrains.com/?from=familybot).